 Indiana's Lee Wilbanks Named 2020 Personnel Director of the Year by FootballScoop

-But for the experts who know the importance of that behind-the-scenes work, Willbanks isn't a secret anymore.
-The national website FootballScoop.com has named Willbanks their Personnel Director of the Year, the site announced on Wednesday.
+But for the experts who know the importance of that behind-the-scenes work, Wilbanks isn't a secret anymore.
+The national website FootballScoop.com has named Wilbanks their Personnel Director of the Year, the site announced on Wednesday.

 "We don't have to out-recruit people, we have to out-evaluate people, and once you get them, you have to out-develop them," said Allen.
 "That's how you win at Indiana.
 It's finding those guys that fit our system and fit our culture.